Reading Time: 5 minutes

 There’s been a divide between online and offline marketing in the retail industry for a while now.
 There are social media and SEO, giving retail stores more visibility online.
-There’s also AR and VR that enhance in-store experiences for customers.
+There are also AR and VR that enhance in-store experiences for customers.
 But today’s customers have come to expect an extremely seamless experience from the brands.
 Location-based marketing helps retail and other industries in achieving this.

 The Indian retail market is set to reach $1 Trillion by 2020, and much of that is due to the rise in technology adoption.
 Cutting-edge marketing technology has allowed brands to use the power of AI.
 Also, an increase in consumer engagement on different channels opens new mediums for marketing campaigns.
 Users actively engage with brands on mobiles, tablets, and personal computers.